bccwebdevs/BCC_AZ/README.md

 ### Triggers

 - `workflow_dispatch` — manual trigger with an optional `scale` input (`idle` or `event`).
-- `schedule` — cron schedule configured to run weekly (the example triggers Monday at midnight) to scale back to `idle`.
+- `schedule` — cron schedule configured to run weekly (triggers Monday at midnight) to scale back to `idle`.

 ### Inputs